Minimum discrepancy principle strategy for choosing $k$ in $k$-NN regression: Conclusion

 \section{Conclusion}

 In the present paper, we tackled the problem of choosing the tuning parameter $k$ in the $k$-NN regression estimator.
 A strategy based on early stopping and the minimum discrepancy principle was proposed.
+This strategy did not require any hold-out data and parameters to tune.
 In Section \ref{sec:optimality_result}, it was shown that the minimum discrepancy stopping rule $k^{\tau}$ (\ref{k_tau}) provides a minimax-optimal estimator, in particular, over the class of Lipschitz functions on a bounded domain.
-Besides that, this theoretical result was confirmed empirically on artificial and real data sets: the stopping rule has better statistical performance than other model selection rules, such as Hold-out or $5$--fold cross-validation, while reducing the computational time of the model selection procedure.
-The main inconvenience of the proposed strategy is that one has to estimate the variance $\sigma^2$ of the regression model (as it is the case for the AIC or Mallow's $C_p$ criteria), thus a plug-in estimator is needed.
-We have constructed such an estimator for simulated experiments with artificial and real data in Section \ref{real_data}.
+Besides that, this theoretical result was confirmed empirically on artificial and real data sets: the stopping rule has better statistical performance than other model selection rules, such as Hold-out, $5$--fold cross-validation or generalized cross-validation, while reducing the computational time of the model selection procedure.